teopost/waveshare-32/README.md

-Configuration di Raspberry LCD for RuneAudio
+Configuration of Raspberry LCD for RuneAudio
 ===

 Resize filesystem